Chesapeake Bay: Etymology

 The word Chesepiooc is an Algonquian word referring to a village 'at a big river'.
-It is the seventh-oldest surviving English place-name in the United States, first applied as Chesepiook by explorers heading north from the Roanoke Colony into a Chesapeake tributary in 1585 or 1586.
+It is the seventh-oldest surviving English placename in the United States, first applied as Chesepiook by explorers heading north from the Roanoke Colony into a Chesapeake tributary in 1585 or 1586.
 The name may also refer to the Chesapeake people or the Chesepian, a Native American tribe who inhabited the area now known as South Hampton Roads in the U.S. state of Virginia.
 They occupied an area that is now the Norfolk, Portsmouth, Chesapeake, and Virginia Beach areas.
 In 2005, Algonquian linguist Blair Rudes "helped to dispel one of the area's most widely held beliefs: that 'Chesapeake' means something like 'great shellfish bay'.
 It does not, Rudes said.
-The name might have actually meant something like 'great water', or it might have just referred to a village location at the Bay's mouth."
+The name might have actually meant something like 'great water', or it might have just referred to a village location at the bay's mouth."

+The first European name for the bay was "Bahia de Santa Maria" (St. Mary's bay).
+This name was coined by the Spanish.

 Physical geography

 Geology and formation

 The Chesapeake Bay is an estuary to the North Atlantic, lying between the Delmarva Peninsula to the east and the North American mainland to the west.
 It is the ria, or drowned valley, of the Susquehanna River, meaning that it was the alluvial plain where the river flowed when the sea level was lower.
-It is not a fjord, because the Laurentide Ice Sheet never reached as far south as the northernmost point on the Bay.
-North of Baltimore, the western shore borders the hilly Piedmont region of Maryland; south of the city the Bay lies within the state's low-lying coastal plain, with sedimentary cliffs to the west, and flat islands, winding creeks and marshes to the east.
-The large rivers entering the Bay from the west have broad mouths and are extensions of the main ria for miles up the course of each river.
+It is not a fjord, because the Laurentide Ice Sheet never reached as far south as the northernmost point on the bay.
+North of Baltimore, the western shore borders the hilly Piedmont region of Maryland; south of the city the bay lies within the state's low-lying coastal plain, with sedimentary cliffs to the west, and flat islands, winding creeks and marshes to the east.
+The large rivers entering the bay from the west have broad mouths and are extensions of the main ria for miles up the course of each river.

-The Bay's geology, its present form, and its very location were created by a bolide impact event at the end of the Eocene (about 35.5 million years ago), forming the Chesapeake Bay impact crater and much later the Susquehanna River valley.
-The Bay was formed starting about 10,000 years ago when rising sea levels at the end of the last ice age flooded the Susquehanna River valley.
-Parts of the Bay, especially the Calvert County, Maryland, coastline, are lined by cliffs composed of deposits from receding waters millions of years ago.
+The bay's geology, its present form, and its very location were created by a bolide impact event at the end of the Eocene (about 35.5 million years ago), forming the Chesapeake Bay impact crater and much later the Susquehanna River valley.
+The bay was formed starting about 10,000 years ago when rising sea levels at the end of the last ice age flooded the Susquehanna River valley.
+Parts of the bay, especially the Calvert County, Maryland, coastline, are lined by cliffs composed of deposits from receding waters millions of years ago.
 These cliffs, generally known as Calvert Cliffs, are famous for their fossils, especially fossilized shark teeth, which are commonly found washed up on the beaches next to the cliffs.
 Scientists' Cliffs is a beach community in Calvert County named for the desire to create a retreat for scientists when the community was founded in 1935.